 “The 2015 Barolo Conteisa is intense, with a background of plum, prune, grass, mint, and wild cherry.
 It is a very well-balanced Barolo.”
-(Wine Advocate 2019) A truly elegant wine!
+(Wine Advocate 2019) A wine of great style!

 Buy your Gaja wines at the best price in a private sale!